Paul W. Draper

+Paul Draper recently had an article published in "Anthropology News" in 2023 for the American Anthropological Association.
+The entire issue of the magazine focused on magicians as collectors of magic artifacts.

+Draper was elected to the leadership Council of The Magic Circle in 2023, a London-based British organization and one of the oldest magical societies in the world.

 Early life

 Born in Utah in 1978, Draper first became interested in magic when family members discovered Showplace Magic and Novelty in Salt Lake City.

 The first full-length magic show that he saw was at the 49th Street Galleria when he was 7 and then developed his own show and started performing for his grade school every year.

 Draper began performing magic for his friends at age 8 and continued performing throughout his school years, lettering in debate, choir, and drama.

 In his high school years, he also became a national debate champion in original oratory and a state drama champion in pantomime.
 At age 16, Draper watched Michael Skinner perform at the Golden Nugget in Las Vegas, which propelled his interest in magic, which eventually led to his discovery of mentalism.

 Education

-Before embarking on a career in magic and mentalism in Las Vegas, Draper received his Bachelor’s degree in Anthropology at Weber State University and attended UNLV for a Master’s degree in Rhetoric.
+Before embarking on a career in magic and mentalism in Las Vegas, Draper received his bachelor's degree in anthropology at Weber State University.

-In 1999, Draper spent time as an anthropologist with the Navajo people on the Navajo Native American Reservation, where he learned about the power of oral tradition.